-As an Envato author, you must ensure that your WordPress Template Kit meets the requirements outlined as follows.
+Summary: As an Envato author, you must ensure that your WordPress Template Kit meets the requirements outlined in this article.

 - You must use the “Envato Template Kit - Export” plugin to create your Template Kit

 - A Template Kit must contain at least 10 templates, these can be a mixture of Page Templates and/or Block/Section/Popup/Pattern Templates.
 While 10 is the minimum, many Template Kits have more.
 Most contain multiple page designs broken up into multiple section templates.
 Kits containing a single page design are unlikely to be accepted.